nncsang/Hadoop-Cube-MRCube/README.md

 - Many of them **takes advantage** of the measure being **algebraic**.

 How to **efficiently extend** cube analysis for **holistic measures** in **Map Reduce paradigm**?
 Existing problems:
-- Effective distribute data: avoid overhemlmed for any single machine --> address by identifying the partially algebraic measures and value partition mechanism.
+- *Effective distribute data*: avoid overhemlmed for any single machine --> address by **identifying the partially algebraic measures** and **value partition mechanism**.
-- Effective distribute computation: good balance between the amount of intermediate data being produced and the pruning unnessary data.
+- *Effective distribute computation*: good balance between the amount of intermediate data being produced and the pruning unnessary data --> adress by **batch areas**